 ‘Sure… But you know, she… Well.
 She already left me once, you know.’

-She’s having recurrent nightmares about her mother surrounded by gouls, reaching out while her lips are forming words she can’t hear.
-And why does she dream about a little silver haired girl, running through fields of flowers trying to catch butterflies and… fairies?
-And the monster?
-What about the black, blood covered monster that she can feel looking for her, Taïga?
+Taïga remembers her mother’s words.
+She nods.
+Taking Rowans hands she starts telling him about her nightmares about her mother surrounded by ghouls.
+How Shasta tries to fight them off, reaching out towards her while her lips are forming words she can’t hear.
+She tells him about her other dream about a little silver haired girl, running through fields of flowers trying to catch butterflies and… fairies?
+At last she talks about the monster.
+The black, blood covered monster that raises a baby towards the sky, and which she can feel is looking for her, Taïga.

-‘We have to do something!’
+‘We have to do something!
+She has to come here, and see us.
+Why don’t they just leave Frost with a babysitter?
+That’s what they did with me.’
 Rowan lets go of her hands and starts pacing the room.

 Taïga dries her tears.
 ‘Why don’t you ask your dad?’

 ‘I already have!
 He just tells me the same thing, “Mom can’t come to the phone, she’s nursing the baby”.
 Gods, that baby is feeding all the time – I hope he chokes…’

 ‘Oh no!
 Don’t talk like that.
 It’s not the baby’s fault!’

 Rowan opens his mouth to say something but thinks better of it and resumes his pacing.
 Taïga watches him, thinking about her dream.

 Suddenly he stops.
 ‘Let’s try the palantìr.’